-- In d=1 mean field theory fails since there is no phase transition at non zero $T_c$ while it predicts one. $d_l=1$ for this model. - In d=2 and d=3 the basic structure of the phase diagram is correct, but the critical behaviour is wrong, in the sense that the exponents do not take the correct values - In $d > 4 = d_u$ , the upper critical dimension, mean field theory gives the right exponents.
+- In d = 1 mean field theory fails since there is no phase transition at non zero T_c while it predicts one. $d_l = 1$ for this model. - In d = 2 and d = 3 the basic structure of the phase diagram is correct, but the critical behaviour is wrong, in the sense that the exponents do not take the correct values. - In $d \ge 4 = d_u$, the upper critical dimension, mean field theory gives the right exponents.

-The range of correctness of this approach also depends on the dimension of the order parameter (n), which plays a role in the value taken by the lower critical dimension, at and below which mean-field theory totally fails.
+The range of correctness of this approach also depends on the dimension of the order parameter (n), which plays a role in the value taken by the lower and upper critical dimensions.
+In the Ising case we studied so far, the order parameter is a scalar.